 Here is a more detailed list of the signs of a bad or failing hydraulic lifter to look for:

 If one of your vehicle’s hydraulic lifters is stuck or broken, you’re going to hear it.
 Not only can you hear the clanging of metal as they rub against each other, but you can also hear the internals of the hydraulic lifter hammering against itself.

 As you speed up your vehicle to higher RPMs, these sounds will become louder and more frequent as the lifter attempts to actuate faster and faster and is unable to do so.

 The hydraulic lifters connect to the pushrods (In some car models), which connect to the rocker arms, which control the intake and exhaust valves.
-So, if the hydraulic lifter isn’t working the way that it should, then you won’t have your exhaust or intake valves opening and closing when they should.
+So, if the hydraulic lifter isn’t working the way that it should, then your exhaust or intake valves won’t open and close when they should.

 This means that your engine won’t produce the necessary combustion, which leads to misfires.
 As your engine misfires, you’ll hear a difference in sound and notice a drop in performance.
-If your engine is misfiring, you need to get it to a repair shop as soon as possible, so more damages don’t occur.
+If your engine is misfiring, you need to get it to a repair shop as soon as possible, before more damage occurs.

 If your car engine is an overhead valve engine, it has pushrods that connect the camshaft and the intake or exhaust valve.
 These can break down if your hydraulic lifter is bad.

 The whole reason your engine has a lift cylinder is so the pushrod gets pushed the exact same way every time.
 If you have a broken hydraulic lift cylinder, it’s not uncommon for the pushrods to become bent or broken, too.

 If this happens, you won’t just have an exhaust valve or intake valve that isn’t working optimally – you’ll have one that isn’t working at all.
 When the cylinder stops working completely, it’s called a “dead cylinder,” and you’re going to notice a significant drop in performance.